Coul33t/med-synth-data-gen/README.md

-# RENEW
+# Synth data gen

-You'll need the datasets from the RENEW project, that you'll put in the `datasets` folder.
-Grab them [here](https://uncloud.univ-nantes.fr/index.php/s/SePD3YPPxFg2sbb)!
+You'll need a medical dataset for this project.

 ## Data generation
 The bulk of this repository is in the `data_gen` folder.